 Use a brush, stain pad or deck floor mop and stain one or several boards at a time from end to end.
 This will help eliminate overlap marks.
 If cutting in an edge with a brush, be sure to feather the stain out away from the edge as opposed to leaving a defined line of stain.
 Also, use a brush to get the gaps between deck boards when using a pad.
 Inspect the deck for drips or runs and wipe them away with a brush.
 Determine if the wood needs one or two coats.
 Remove any liquid stain that is not absorbed within 30-60 minutes after the second coat with a brush, dry roller, dry pad, or a dry cloth.

-Excess stain that does not penetrate and is not removed will leave a blotchy appearance and cause premature stain failure.
+The excess stain that does not penetrate and is not removed will leave a blotchy appearance and cause premature stain failure.
 Use a piece of cardboard or professional spray shield to catch overspray.
 Any overspray should be removed immediately using mineral spirits.
 Painter’s tape can also be used to protect edges along driveways, sidewalks, painted surfaces, brick, vinyl siding, etc.

 Following TWP Staining

-Clean all application tools, buckets, trays, etc. with mineral spirits immediately following completion of application.
+Clean all application tools, buckets, trays, etc. with mineral spirits immediately following completion of the application.
 Clean up any spills or overspray before TWP is allowed to dry.
-Allow TWP stain to dry for 12-72 hours depending on drying conditions prior to foot traffic and moving plants, furniture, grills, etc. back onto deck.
+Allow TWP stain to dry for 12-72 hours depending on drying conditions prior to foot traffic and moving plants, furniture, grills, etc. back onto the deck.